MattKevan/Sketch-to-git-workflow/README.md

 # Sketch to Git workflow

-This enables you to use Sketch as part of a true version-controlled workflow.
+This tool enables you to use Sketch as part of a true version-controlled workflow.
 If you’re a designer with development skills you’ll feel right at home.

 It works by exporting a Sketch file into its constituent components whenever you hit save, mostly JSON files and images, so that it can be better uploaded to and managed by Git.
 Otherwise it'd just be a big blob of binary.